trev155/stupefaction/README.md

 - point it to /path-to-stupefaction-project/venv/bin/python

-### Requirements so far
+### Requirements
-Main packages to install (make sure to do it your virtualenv):
-- tweepy
-- spacy
-- nltk
-- django
-- mysqlclient
-- textblob
-- pandas
+Install in your virtualenv
+- `pip install -r requirements.txt`

+To save your requirements:
+- `pip freeze > requirements.txt`

 ### MySQL setup
 Install MySQL on your machine.